Musgu language

 Musgu is a cluster of closely related language varieties of the Biu–Mandara subgroup of the Chadic languages spoken in Cameroon and Chad.
 The endonym is Mulwi.
 Blench (2006) classifies the three varieties as separate languages.
 Speakers of the extinct related language Muskum have switched to one of these.

 Names

 Muzuk is another name for the language.
-The term Mousgoum used in Cameroon is not used by the speakers themselves.
+Another term, Mousgoum, is not used by the speakers themselves.